May 2011: Journey to Guadalcanal

 Hiking with villagers to find a shot down American plane in the jungle

-All that is left of the Japanese WWII ship, the Bonegi 1.
-I camped on the beach within swimming distance of this wreck.
-Towards the end of the Guadalcanal campaign, the Japanese tried to resupply their soldiers on the island with new troops, weaponry and food.
-All but two of the ships were intercepted and destroyed by the Americans.
-The Bonegi 1, a supply ship to the right was sunk just off the beach.
+All that remains of the Japanese WWII supply ship Bonegi 1 lies just offshore, within easy swimming distance of the beach where I camped.
+Toward the end of the Guadalcanal campaign, the Japanese attempted to resupply their soldiers on the island with fresh troops, weapons, and food.
+Almost all of those ships were intercepted and destroyed by the Americans.
+The Bonegi 1, however, was struck and sank just off this quiet stretch of coast.

 Camping on the beach near a sunken Japanese WWII shipwreck